Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How to Set Up the Brother SE600 for Embroidery

 To switch from sewing to embroidering, you must do a bit of additional setup.
-(Read: how to use an embroidery machine for lots of detail!)

 First, attach the included embroidery foot and embroidery unit.
 Make sure the appropriate needle and bobbin thread have been selected and set up properly.